XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 hello-nginx-8688958b4-4xt5v   1/1     Running   0          39s
 ```

 You should see that a brand new pod was created.
-The deployment noticed that the first Pod went away, and responded by creating a new pod.
+The deployment noticed that the first pod went away, and responded by creating a new pod.
 A deployment adds resillience to your applications running on Kubernetes!

 ### Cleanup